 Anti-racism statement

-Monash University recognises the Traditional Owners of the unceded lands that its Australian campuses and other Australian delivery locations are located on and pays respects to their Elders, past and present.
+Monash University recognises the Traditional Owners of the unceded lands on which its Australian campuses and other Australian delivery locations are located and pays respects to their Elders, past and present.

 Anti-racism involves actively working to break down and combat racist policies, practices, culture and ideas.
-Anti-racism is about more than being ‘not racist’, it involves deliberate action to challenge prejudice and race-based discrimination experienced by individuals as well as racism institutionally within organisations, communities and society.
-To be anti-racist is to be equipped with the skills to make our community and society a safer and more respectful and equitable place.
+Anti-racism is about more than being ‘not racist’; it involves deliberate action to challenge prejudice and race-based discrimination experienced by individuals as well as racism institutionally within organisations, communities and society.
+To be anti-racist is to be equipped with the skills to make our community and society a safer, more respectful, and equitable place.

 Our commitment to eliminating discrimination towards Indigenous Australians

-Monash is striving for a community that fosters meaningful understanding and engagement with Indigenous Peoples, cultures and knowledge around the world, and actively supports Indigenous Australian student and staff success.
-The University acknowledges the ongoing, negative effects of colonisation and the devastating impacts of this on Aboriginal and Torres Strait Islander families, communities and Country.
-The University is actively assisting to dismantle the systems of power and oppression which cause racism and discrimination towards Indigenous Australians.
+Monash strives for a community that fosters meaningful understanding and engagement with Indigenous Peoples, cultures and knowledge worldwide and actively supports Indigenous Australian student and staff success.
+The University acknowledges the ongoing, adverse effects of colonisation and the devastating impacts of this on Aboriginal and Torres Strait Islander families, communities and Country.
+The University is actively assisting to dismantle the systems of power and oppression that cause racism and discrimination towards Indigenous Australians.

 Our commitment to eliminating discrimination at Monash